Track your nutrition and health goals

 | Raw/dry dalia | 12g | 24g |

-For those tracking protein intake, pairing dalia with milk, eggs, or paneer significantly increases the protein per meal.
+For those tracking protein intake, pairing dalia with milk, eggs, or paneer significantly increases the protein content of the meal.
+Dalia khichdi (with moong dal) is the best preparation for maximising protein in a single bowl.

 1 bowl (200g) of dalia khichdi = 283 kcal, approximately 9g protein.